 How Did I Become A Solo Traveler?
 I was abandoned in Paris at Valentine’s Day and it was the best thing ever to change my life! (at the time, it sucked but looking back I can see how amazing the experience really was).

-Now if you want to catch up – here are the year end summaries of highs, lows and fantastic adventures.
+Now if you want to catch up (there are over 500+ posts you missed!) – here are the year end summaries of highs, lows and fantastic adventures.

 - My First Year of Blogging was a year of chocolate, cities and challenges

 - My Second Year of Blogging was about reflection, repeats and a really hungry niece

 - My Third Year of Blogging was about losing control and discovering more

 - My Fourth Year of Blogging was about rebuilding myself and a London hat trick